PicnicSupermarket/error-prone-support/README.md

 focussing on maintainability, consistency and avoidance of common pitfalls.

 > Error Prone is a static analysis tool for Java that catches common
-> programming mistakes at compile-time.
+> programming mistakes at compile-time. test

 To learn more about Error Prone (Support), how you can start using Error Prone in practice, and how we use it at Picnic, watch the conference talk